 I love watching The Great British Baking Show.
 Baking is relaxing for me, but watching other people bake beautiful treats I've never heard of whilst discussing the process in English accents is even more relaxing.
 Each week the bakers are presented with a technical challenge.
 One week the technical challenge was to make an angel food cake.
 When the time was up they all brought their cakes to present to the judges.
 One baker presented the most pitiful lopsided sunken cake.
 He had followed the recipe but made one mistake.
 He used salt instead of sugar.
 All of the problems this cake had in appearance, texture, and taste were because of one missing ingredient.

-Thankfully we have a holiday meant to remind us to be thankful.
-So, if you want to enjoy a big slice of Peace Pie this thanksgiving, I suggest you do just that...give thanks.
+So, if you want to enjoy a big slice of Peace Pie, I suggest you do just that...give thanks.